Advanced Artistic Coloring Community

 You’re comfortable receiving the class image plus a detailed supply list.
 Then you follow the leader, mimicking the instructor, step by step from start to finish.

 But everyone ends up with the same ho-hum instructor-approved project.

-You feel good about what you’ve done, but does it really have to look like everyone else's?
+You feel good about what you’ve done, but it's a bummer that it looks exactly like everyone else's project.